manuelOrtizH/Tree-Derivations/README.md

 # Tree-Derivations
-Project from the class of Computational Mathematics.
+Project to process specific string with subtrees of derivations.